Skip to main content

 When you use a sandbox backend, the harness exposes an execute tool that lets the agent run shell commands in an isolated environment.
 This enables the agent to install dependencies, run scripts, and execute code as part of its task.
 How it works:

-• Sandbox backends implement the SandboxBackendProtocol — when detected, the harness adds the execute tool to the agent’s available tools
+• Sandbox backends implement SandboxBackendProtocol — when detected, the harness adds the execute tool to the agent’s available tools

 • Without a sandbox backend, the agent only has filesystem tools (read_file, write_file, etc.) and cannot run commands